 - a worsening of swelling, pain, numbness, or tingling in the affected leg, ankle, or foot

 - purple skin on the leg or foot

+A medical professional can determine whether a person has a Jones fracture or another type of metatarsal fracture and can provide appropriate treatment.
 A Jones fracture can be troublesome and is often slow to heal.
 It is essential to get a correct diagnosis to ensure proper management.

 To make a formal diagnosis of a Jones fracture, the doctor will:

 - ask how the injury happened or when the pain started

 - assess the location of the pain by pressing on different areas of the foot

 Since there is limited blood flow to the area, a Jones fracture may take longer than 8 weeks to heal.
 In these cases, a doctor may recommend surgery or using a bone stimulator to encourage healing.
 Rarely, the fracture may not heal, and the surgical screw can break.
 In these circumstances, a person may require additional surgery.
 Jones fractures also have a high rate of refracture, which is more common with nonsurgical treatment.

 The healing time for a Jones fracture depends on the treatment method, the severity of the fracture, and the individual.
 A doctor may initially recommend nonsurgical options, which may take 6–8 weeks to heal.
 However, a person may experience pain and swelling for a few months after.
 If surgery is necessary, it may take a further 8 weeks to recover.
 It may also take up to 4 months to return to sporting activities.

 Following the doctor’s recommendations and guidelines will increase the chance of a successful recovery.